 On the other hand, counterconditioning helps shift your dog’s anxious reactions with the help of some nice treats and toys.
 When desensitizing your pup, counter their anxious reaction with a treat that they love.
 Doing this consistently over time, your dog will learn that they’ll be rewarded after separation.

-We’ve tried, tested, and absolutely love the Online Puppy School by Baxter & Bella, which includes tons of classes and courses on housetraining, crate training, socialization, and more.
+We’ve tried, tested, and absolutely love the Online Puppy School by Baxter & Bella, which includes tons of classes and courses on house training, crate training, socialization, and more.
 It’s such a comprehensive program that teaches dogs of all ages essential skills, behaviors, and boundaries.
 The program gives you unlimited lifetime access to all the training resources, including how-to videos, checklists, printable charts, articles, and even a forum for the pup parents.
 Because remember, your puppy is less likely to develop separation anxiety when they’re properly trained.
-If you’d like to learn more about the online course, make sure to check out our in-depth review.

 How To Help A Dog With Separation Anxiety FAQ